kvarak/dnd/docs/_Rules/skills.md

   <details>
     <summary>Foraging</summary>
     The skill to find naturally occurring food in a wilderness environment, which may be edible animal or vegetable matter.
 The exact nature of the food is not important, though it will typically consist of products such as fish, bird's eggs, roots, fruits and berries, nuts, honey, fungus, shellfish and more.
 The amount that is found will be far more than an ordinary person would find and will certainly be safe to eat.
-In addition you have Expertise on all foraging checks.
+In addition you have <b>Expertise</b> on all foraging checks.
     <details>
-      <summary>Identify Clean Water (trait)</summary>
+      <summary>Identify Clean Water (<b>trait</b>)</summary>
       You can always ascertain if naturally occurring water is safe to drink, largely through observation, odor, testing a bit of the water against one's tongue and the appearance of the surrounding vista (no checks required).
     </details>
   </details>